Strategic Solutions Research Presents Nielsen Audio November '21 Ratings Released Today

 -

-NIELSEN AUDIO NOVEMBER '21 ratings results arrive TODAY for BIRMINGHAM, BUFFALO-NIAGARA FALLS, FT.
-MYERS-NAPLES, GREENVILLE-SPARTANBURG, RICHMOND, and ROCHESTER.
+NIELSEN AUDIO NOVEMBER '21 ratings results arrive TODAY for ALBANY-SCHENECTADY-TROY and SYRACUSE.
 Find the ratings for the subscribing stations in the ALLACCESS.COM NIELSEN AUDIO section after 2p (PT).